 Yes, sure; there are fewer and far between, but they’re out there.
 I’m always surprised when I get cast in something because it’s very hard to have a view of yourself or how people see you.
 So it’s always interesting for me when I do get cast in something.
 Oh, they see me in that?
 Okay, let’s try that; I never thought of myself doing that, but let’s see.
 So it’s nice to play a variety of parts, that’s one of the things I’m proud of in this so-called career: I’ve been to a lot of different stations, a lot of different places.

 You are a very modest man, aren’t you?

-Well, it’s tough to be so full of yourself if you know that it’s ultimately a magical moment that you’re present for that’s in the film and that’s not really you: it’s the actor that’s in you.
-And it’s very hard to control that actor, he does what he wants and I follow along.
-So it’s hard to be boastful in that regard when you know it’s not really you, it’s this actor in you who’s been doing this a long time, and the best I can do, is step out of the way: then I’m most relaxed and the actor takes over.
+Well, it’s tough to be so full of yourself if you know that it’s ultimately a magical moment that you’re present for that’s in the film, and that’s not really you: it’s the actor that’s in you.
+And it’s very hard to control that actor, he does what he wants, and I follow along.
+So it’s hard to be boastful in that regard when you know it’s not you, it’s this actor in you who’s been doing this a long time, and the best I can do is step out of the way.
+Then I’m most relaxed and the actor takes over.
 That’s the best circumstance for me.

-No, I can’t afford to have any regret: I’ve been too lucky.
+No, I can’t afford to have any regrets.
+I’ve been too lucky.

 People have always recognized you for so many years.
 When you go out, does that have any effect on your privacy or your personal life?

 Not so much.
 We don’t go out that much, I’m not a party person, and I lead a rather quiet life.
 So that never had any effect on me.